-The student and instructor will meet for a formal conference with written documentation signed by both parties.
+The student and instructor will meet for a formal conference with a disciplinary write-up form signed by both parties and placed in the student's personal folder.
+(Attachment S)

 Third violation of classroom policy

 The student will be sent to the Dean of Career & Technical Education with a recommendation that the student be placed on "strict probation" for the duration of the program.